Third Party Debt Collection in North America

 Most collection agencies in North America offer a no-collection-no fee basis.
 Simply put, this means if there is no money collected then there are no commission fees.
 The agency only collects a commission when monies are paid.
 With IRS, money that is collected is deposited in a secure trust account.
 If the debt is paid by electronic bank transfer then funds can be disbursed immediately.
 If the debt is paid by check then it takes a few days for the check to clear before it can be disbursed.
 The agency simply deducts their commission and pays you minus the commission on the collection.

 However, the no collection – no fee commission rate does not include legal fees should the debtor need to be sued in order to extract payment.
 In most cases the costs are minimal compared to the amount outstanding.
 At IRS, we only recommend legal action if there is a high percentage of collecting.
 We get your approval before spending money on a legal action.
 We provide you with a detailed report and the estimated cost and you make the final decision.
-In order to keep costs as low as possible, IRS has our own in house lawyer.
+In order to keep costs as low as possible, IRS has numerous lawyers on retainer.

 Collection commission rates are determined by three main factors: amount, age and type of debt to be collected.
 The biggest factor is age.
 The older a debt is directly affects the odds of recovery.
 The amount owing has a bearing on rates, especially when the type of debt is factored in.
 The documentation behind the debt also affects the odds of recovering your debt.
 The easiest way to find out what is a fair commission rate is with our free quote form for debt collection.